You are here

 The Spark of Client-Agency Relationships: Martin Woska

-This year’s bursary winner for the Cannes Creative Leaders Programme is Martin Woska, Chief Creative & Strategy Officer and Co-Owner of TRIAD Advertising, independent agency with branches in Prague and Bratislava.
+The 2018 winner of the Cannes Creative Leaders Programme Bursary is Martin Woska, Chief Creative & Strategy Officer and Co-Owner of TRIAD Advertising, independent agency with branches in Prague and Bratislava.
 He is leading two creative teams in Bratislava, working for clients and brands such as O2 Slovakia, Pernod Ricard, and Asahi as well as major local FMCG and finance brands.
 But his true vocation is finding the synergy between strategy and creativity, and using it to make a difference.
 We spoke to him about the evolving advertising climate in Slovakia and the cornerstones of building strong client relationships.

 What do you think is the biggest challenge facing agencies in Slovakia in 2018?

 It’s hard to name just one big challenge.
 Of course, there are many.
 And many of these are caused by the small market size of Slovakia.
 For example, the execution and craft parts of advertising are not given the proper weight and creative space from clients, due to limited budgets for such a small market.
 That’s where many great ideas suffer in Slovakia.
 But at the same time, it is the reason that we are really good at overcoming obstacles, improvisation, and creative hacks.

 How would you begin to build a collaborative relationship between an agency and a client they want to partner with?
 What are some of the challenges along the way?